Banking & Insurance

 Secondly, our call repetition rate has mechanically decreased.
 Customers who used to call us 2 or 3 times a day with the DialOnce solution have found the solution to their problem.
 As a result, we have significantly reduced our call volume.

 Historically, the solution had been selected to relieve congestion in the "insurance" department, where we had the most calls.
-Between the implementation of DialOnce and the end of November within the insurance division, we went from a 58% to a 92% pick-up rate.
+Between the implementation of DialOnce and the end of November within the insurance division, we significantly improved the pick-up rate.

 DialOnce has enabled us to regain a sense of serenity.